Skip to content

 Why Not Just Use Integer?

 Using a subrange like TDayOfWeek instead of a plain integer provides type safety.
 It ensures that the variable day can only be assigned values within the defined range (1 to 7).
+This helps prevent errors and makes your code more robust and readable.
+For example, if you accidentally try to assign a value outside the range, the compiler will catch the error.

 20. Arrays